JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Results and Discussion

 \section{Results and Discussion}

 We obtain four spectra of \JD\ component A in the lensed images JD1 and JD2 (Figure \ref{fig:spectra}).
 Obs 21 of JD2 also includes flux from the fainter component B. We have not attempted to extract signal from component B that might be isolated from A in the cross-dispersion direction.
-That analysis will be presented by Topping et al.~(in preparation).